This article was updated on 10/15/19 to include new IP Paging systems

 This means it’s just as easy to install a system in one building, multiple buildings, or buildings across the Internet.
 Since the IP amplifiers and IP intercoms are just like any other device on the network, they can be connected through wireless radios.
 This article provides an overview of the technology and describes a number of new applications that weren’t possible using the older equipment.

 How the IP Amplifiers Work

-The IP amplifiers all have a RJ45 network connector and screw connections for multiple speakers.
+The IP amplifiers all have an RJ45 network connector and screw connections for multiple speakers.
 They are available in different power ranges.
-You can get amplifiers that are powered over Ethernet (PoE), or higher powered amplifiers (using separate power supplies) that drive many speakers.
+You can get amplifiers that are powered over Ethernet (PoE), or higher-powered amplifiers (using separate power supplies) that drive many speakers.